noahn06/busTracker/README.md

 - Access and parse JSON from API to use as data for application
 - Managing multiple deployment targets (local backend vs. GitHub Pages frontend)
 - Designing user-facing features around real-time data constraints
-- How to deploy S to Render.com
+- How to deploy to Render.com

 ### Screenshots